mnm967/PopeIncWeb/README.md

 # PopeInc - PHP / MySQL

-PopeInc is a clothing website made with Bootstrap, MySQL and PHP.
+PopeInc is a clothing website made with HTML/CSS, MySQL and PHP.
 It provides customers with the latest and hottest brands and clothing available.

 # Screenshots